 Self-Sponsored Cadet Programme

-The biggest advantage of getting your CAAS CPL through a cadet programme is that you are assured of a job (with some terms and conditions attached) after spending SGD$150,000 on your CPL.
+If you do secure your place in a self-sponsored cadet programme, the biggest advantage is that you are assured of a job (with some terms and conditions attached) after spending SGD$150,000 on your CPL.
 If you decide to get your own CPL, there is a chance you might be left jobless after spending a fortune on your CPL.

 Getting your own CPL